cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 This section describes instantiations of OPAQUE using 3-message AKEs which satisfies the forward secrecy and KCI properties discussed in {{security-considerations}}.
-As shown in {{OPAQUE}}, OPAQUE cannot use less than three messages so the 3-message instantiations presented here are optimal in terms of number of messages.
+As shown in {{OPAQUE}}, OPAQUE cannot use less than three messages, so the 3-message instantiations presented here are optimal in terms of number of messages.
 On the other hand, there is no impediment to using OPAQUE with protocols with more than 3 messages as in the case of IKEv2 (or the underlying SIGMA-R protocol {{SIGMA}}).